wtsi-hgi/hgi-cloud/docs/setup.md

 directory.
 You may change these values as needed (e.g., if you want to use a different key pair, etc.)

-### Getting on the Console server
+### Getting on the *Console Server*

-Herein follows an example of the simplest way to login to the Console Server.
-Before typing the command, make sure that the username and the Console Server's IP address are correct.
+Herein follows an example of the simplest way to login to the *Console Server*.
+Before typing the command, make sure that the username and the *Console Server*'s address are correct.

 ```bash
 ssh ld14@cloud.hgi.sanger.ac.uk